Kushagra164/Passenger-Re-accommodation-for-a-planned-Schedule-Change/README.md

 Airlines frequently adjust flight schedules, impacting passengers who need to be re-accommodated on alternative flights.
 This project aims to automate the analysis of schedule changes, identify affected flights and passengers, and provide optimal re-accommodation solutions.

-We need to Develop a system to identify and rank optimal alternate flight solutions for passengers affected by planned schedule changes.
-Utilize provided rule sets to ensure solution validity, considering factors like time, ancillary services impact, and passenger priority based on type and loyalty.
+We need to develop a system to identify and rank optimal alternate flight solutions for passengers affected by planned schedule changes.Additionally, we  need to utilize provided rule sets to ensure solution validity, considering factors like time, ancillary services impact, and passenger priority based on cabin and loyalty.

-The Objectives are:
+Our objectives are to:

 1. Identify impacted flights and passengers.
-2. Optimize alternate flight selection based on time, ancillary services impact, etc.
+1. Optimize alternate flight selection based on time, ancillary services impact, etc.
-3. Prioritize passenger re-accommodation based on factors like passenger type and loyalty.
+1. Prioritize passenger re-accommodation based on factors like passenger cabin and loyalty.
-4. Allow flexibility to customize business rules for flight and passenger ranking.
+1. Allow flexibility to customize business rules for flight and passenger ranking.
-5. Generate and rank re-accommodation solutions for airlines to choose from.
+1. Generate and rank re-accommodation solutions for airlines to choose from.
-6. Provide flexibility in altering business rules and reproducing solutions.
-7. Implement expiration date and time for solutions.
+1. Implement expiration date and time for solutions.

 :point_right: Click <a href="https://drive.google.com/file/d/1Ppkx6Iz7R2zpg1qSGHCDRIupKZ-0LBpM/view">here</a> to get the detailed problem statement.